Adventure Level: Crazy

-We dropped into the Atlantic, all of us trying our best to follow to the letter the instructions Josh had given us.
+We dropped into the Atlantic, all of us trying our best to follow the letter the instructions Josh had given us.
 We descended faster than I was accustomed.
 In just a few moments I looked down at my dive computer, saw that we had reached a depth of 100 feet.
 I spun around in the murky depths, half-hoping I would not see or encounter that which we had descended to see and encounter.
 My cowardly hopes were almost immediately dashed.
 There, about twenty feet away, was a large, bulky bull shark swimming directly toward me.
 It swam up from the depths, a calm specter who seemed purposeful… eager… hungry.
 And perhaps most importantly, not in the least bit afraid of me.
 It is difficult to remain calm in such a situation (at least I found it so), but one finds one doesn’t have much of a choice.
-When scuba diving, panic and anxiety is an enemy that can quickly see you drowned.
+When scuba diving, panic and anxiety are enemies that can quickly see you drowned.

-Clearly the bait had worked; it had been detected in an instant, and soon several bulls were circling.
+Clearly, the bait had worked; it had been detected in an instant, and soon several bulls were circling.
 More soon followed.

-Unfortunately this was also when our group discipline fragmented.
+Unfortunately, this was also when our group discipline fragmented.
 I started floating aimlessly upward, my sense of buoyancy lost amidst my adrenaline and frantic breathing.
 Several other of the members were spreading out too, some jockeying for better camera angles.
 Some dropped lower, others swam upward.
 The bulls kept circling.

 I noticed too that without thinking my breathing had rapidly increased, so much so that at that depth I burned through 1000 psi in a matter of minutes.